 Michelle obtained her Master’s degree in Applied Behaviour Analysis from St. Cloud State University.
 She has over 15 years experience in the field of ABA and ASD, gae training, supervision, and experience to a senior consultant level for 7½ years with the UK Young Autism Project (a replication site as part of the UCLA multi-site project) in London, England.
 Michelle has also published research on comparing teaching methodologies in the European Journal of Behavior Analysis.
 Since returning to Vancouver in 2011, she has worked with children and teens in the lower mainland and the Yukon.
 Michelle specializes in intensive home-based ABA programs and training staff and parents in behavioural techniques and principles to create lasting behaviour change.

-Connie Ng is a Board Certified Behaviour Analyst (BCBA) who obtained her Master of Education with a concentration in Autism and Developmental Disabilities from the University of British Columbia.
-She has been working with children with Autism for over 10 years in home based ABA programs and teaching teenagers with developmental disabilities in a classroom setting for the past 5 years.
-Connie works in close collaboration with the family and other team members to successfully develop and implement technically sound and contextually appropriate support plans that improve student behaviour and quality of life.
+Connie Ng is a Board Certified Behavior Analyst (BCBA) who received her Master of Education with a concentration in Autism and Developmental Disabilities from the University of British Columbia.
+She has been working with children diagnosed with Autism Spectrum Disorder for over 15 years in home-based programs based on the principles of Applied Behavior Analysis.
+She is a teacher for the Surrey School District and has been teaching in a classroom setting for over 10 years.
+Connie is also a certified PEERS® provider for both the adolescent and young adult social skills training program.
+Connie works in close collaboration with the family and other team members to successfully develop and implement technically sound and contextually appropriate support plans that improve student behavior and quality of life.

 Andy Harrison, MS, BCBA